drgerg/Pi-based-weather-station/README.md

 # The Quest for a Reliable, Robust, Repairable Raspberry Pi-based Weather Station

+July 11, 2021 NOTE: I added a program flow-chart to the Station_Assembly_Docs folder that gives an overview of how the code parts fit together.

-July 11, 2021 NOTE: I installed a DHT22 temperature and humidity sensor in WeatherPi.
+I just installed a DHT22 temperature and humidity sensor in WeatherPi.
 This sensor is more accurate than the BME280, apparently.
 My experience so far proves this out.
+I'm using the atmospheric pressure reading from the BME280, but now the temperature and humidity readings are coming from the DHT22.
 The updated code is posted here today.

 I was very pleased to see how well all the pieces and parts of WeatherPi are holding up.
 Life outdoors can be brutal, but this little guy is doing well.